History & Heritage

 At about this time, Japan was occupied by the American Forces and many American servicemen became attracted to this dynamic art, and in particular to the well-organised school of Gogen Yamaguchi, and then brought home to America the discipline they had learned.
 Miyagi had visited Hawaii in 1930 and now Yamaguchi travelled to Hawaii on the invitation of Instructor Masaichi Oshiro.
 (3rd Dan Tino Ceberano’s Instructor.)
 It was here at the Hawaiian Goju Karate School back in 1966 that 3rd Dan Tino first met and studied under Grand Master Yamaguchi.

-Tino Ceberano has travelled back and forth to Japan on many occasions for his own and for his students senior gradings, as well as taking Teams across and hosting International Teams here in Australia, all to maintain a standard at least equal to any Karate anywhere in the world.
-He endeavours to maintain this standard now through his control of quality over his instructors and by maintaining a vigil over visits to dojo’s Australia Wide, but perhaps mostly by his own rigorous training routine which maintains his position in charge of the I.G.K.
+You too can be part of the Goju Karate Australia senior team and travel the world enhancing your skills equal to any Karate anywhere in the world.
+He endeavours to maintain this standard now through his control of quality over his instructors and by maintaining a vigil over visits to dojo’s Australia Wide, but perhaps mostly by his own rigorous training routine which maintains his position in charge of Goju Karate Australia.

-3rd Dan Tino Ceberano’s eldest son, Kyoshi Paul Ceberano, has followed in father’s footsteps.
 Having effectively been ‘born into karate’, Kyoshi Paul began training at a young age under the strict guidance of his father.
-He currently holds the rank of “Kyoshi” 6th Dan Black Belt and is Chief Instructor of Ceberano Martial Arts Academy.
+He currently holds the rank of “Kyoshi” 7th Dan Black Belt and is Chief Instructor of Goju Karate Australia.